I learned a lot when I hosted my first-ever conference.

 You know how it often takes someone else to notice something that’s been right in front of your nose all along?
 Well, that’s exactly what that comment, especially the latter bit, did to me.
 He was right.
 A lot of us were competitors of each other, but we were opening up and sharing what’s worked and what hasn’t.

-I’ve never went to many suit-and-tie business conferences in the past, but I’ve been to my fair share of local business networking groups.
+I’ve never gone to many suit-and-tie business conferences in the past, but I’ve been to my fair share of local business networking groups.

 Most chats I’ve had at these events have always rung a bit selfish.
 Each person was trying to figure out what they could get from or sell to the other, which was closed (as quickly as possible) by a ritualistic exchange of business cards.